LabKey/wnprc-modules/docker/README.md

 To build the custom images from a stand-alone clone, navigate to the **docker** folder (**not** the repository root) and execute the following command:
 ```
-./gradlew buildAll -PdockerString=<XX.YY_fb_name>
+./gradlew buildAll -PbranchName=<XX.YY_fb_name>
 ```
 From a clone embedded inside a LabKey platform source code, you will need to execute the command from the LabKey root, with the appropriate adjustments to the project path:
 ```
-./gradlew :externalModules:wnprc-modules:docker:buildall -PdockerString=<XX.YY_fb_name>
+./gradlew :externalModules:wnprc-modules:docker:buildall -PbranchName=<XX.YY_fb_name>
 ```
 Each of the custom images has its own build task as well (e.g., `buildLabkey`, `buildEhrcron`) and all have corresponding tasks using the pluging (e.g. `buildEhrcronPlug`, `buildPostfixPlug`).
-The Labkey images depends on a hook (`docker/labkey/hooks/build`) which is used in Docker Hub to correctly interprete GitHub branches naming convencion.
+The Labkey and ehrcranrnutils images depends on hooks (`~/hooks/build`) which is used in Docker Hub to correctly interprete GitHub branches naming convencion and build the image for the correct architecture (i.e., arm64 and adm64).
 This same hook is used by the gradle task to download the correct LabKey installer and create the Docker image.
-This build tasks does not have a companion option using the plugin.
+This build tasks does not have a companion option using the plugin version.

+For newer Apple Silicon all docker images can be build for ARM processors or as multi-platform builds by using

 Other than using Gradle, the images can each be built directly using Docker by executing a command like this:
 ```
 docker build -t wnprcehr/ehrcron:vX.X.X ehrcron
+docker build --builder container --platform linux/arm64 -t wnprcehr/cranrnutils:cranrnutils_24.11_livebackuptestserver --load cranrnutils
 ```
 If  changes are only committed to TeamCity or a new based LabKey build needs to be create, use --no-cache option.
 To build localy, you must obtain the URL to download the installer from TeamCity.
 The Dockerfile connect to TeamCity using a set of credentials and downloads the LabKey installer.
 ```